Online Reviews Hurting Your Business?

-As a business owner, managing your online reviews is crucial to maintaining your credibility and a harnessing a positive online image.
+As a business owner, managing your online reviews is crucial to maintaining your credibility and harnessing a positive online image.

 While many believe that negative reviews are entirely out of their control, a proactive approach to online reputation management (ORM) can indeed help mitigate their impact and minimize their damage on your business reputation.